Spartan Food Pantry

 - Maintain social distancing when in line.
 Only come if you are healthy.

-- Check in (staff scan your SJSU Tower ID card verifying you are currently enrolled)
+- Check in (staff scan your SJSU Tower ID card verifying you are currently enrolled).
+Staff will ask and record your name, address, family size, first per month, and if it's a repeat visit.
+(Some questions are for USDA reporting purposes).

 - Complete the Spartan Food Pantry Intake & Agreement Form (this can be done in advance or via scanning a QR code on your personal phone on site).
 This is completed on the first visit of each academic semester.
-Note that some days might be limited to previous pantry users who already have a SFP SP20 sticker on their card.
+We are now in the fall 2020 semester.

 Step 2: Receive Items